4 in critical condition after crush at London concert venue | Law-Order

 - United Kingdom

-Four people were hospitalized in critical condition on Friday after a suspected crush at a London concert venue.
+Four people were hospitalised in critical condition on Friday after hundreds of people forced their way into a London concert venue during a performance by Nigerian Afrobeats star Asake.

-Police said eight people were taken to hospitals after being caught in a crowd of people trying to get into the O2 Brixton Academy, where Nigerian singer Asake was performing.
+Police said eight people were taken to hospitals after being caught in a crowd of people trying to get into the O2 Brixton Academy.
 Two other injured people were treated at the scene.

-Police said emergency services were called Thursday night after “a large crowd attempted to gain entry without tickets.”
-Video from outside the venue shows scores of people pushing to get in.
+Police said emergency services were called on Thursday night after “a large crowd attempted to gain entry without tickets.”
+Video footage shot by bystanders shows a crowd of hundreds outside the concert hall, and scores of people pushing through the doors and rushing upstairs.

 Metropolitan Police Gold Commander Ade Adelekan said officers who use force “know they have to be accountable for their actions.”
 He said officers' body-worn video footage would be studied as part of a probe into the incident.